Minoxidil (aka Rogaine/Regaine)

 With reduction in prostate size there is a corresponding reduction in semen volume.
 This, in itself, appears not have any functional consequence.
 While there may be a reduction in semen volume by approximately 30% this is of no clinical significance.
 Sperm concentration and hence fertility is unaffected. [ref 6]

 There is no increased risk of prostate cancer and, in fact one study found a 24.8% reduction in the risk of prostate cancer in those men taking Finasteride (5mg) per day.
-Finasteride will lower the level of blood markers used for screening for prostate cancer (prostate specific antigen PSA) and therefore increases the utility of PSA for prostate cancer screening. [ref 7] [ref 8] [ref 9] [ref 10] [ref 11]
+Finasteride will lower the level of blood markers used for screening for prostate cancer (prostate specific antigen PSA) and therefore decreases the utility of PSA for prostate cancer screening. [ref 7] [ref 8] [ref 9] [ref 10] [ref 11]

 - J Am Acad Dermatol.
 1987 Mar;16(3 Pt 2):677-85.